-A VIN number is a unique identifier for each and every vehicle.
+A vehicle identification number, or VIN number, is a unique identifier for each and every vehicle.

 In some cases, your state DMV or insurance agency may ask that you physically trace your vehicle’s VIN number onto a piece of paper for verification purposes.

 This page will go over that process with some tips on how to get a good VIN trace, plus some alternatives if you can’t trace the VIN.

 How to Trace a VIN Number on Paper

 In some circumstances, you may be asked to trace your VIN number onto a piece of paper.

 The process is similar to tracing a coin onto paper with a pencil.